alexandrosangeli/atp-data-modeling-and-prediction/README.md

 # ATP Data Modeling

-This short project was a an excuse to learn about data visualisation and Machine Learning using Linear Regression in Python using matplotlib, pandas and sk-learn.
+This short project was an excuse to learn about data visualisation and Machine Learning using Linear Regression in Python using matplotlib, pandas and sk-learn.
 ## Description

 The code is structured in commented blocks of code.
 When un-commented, each block visualizes the relationship between a feature and an outcome with a Train and Test score.
 These scores are numerical values representing how strong the relationship is between the two variables.